pwjablonski/cn-sta-pitch/SLIDES.md

 ---

----

----

 ### Goal

-Through working on exciting projects with their peers and getting to interact with leading tech companies, students will leave the Summer Tech Academy inspired to take part in all the tech world has to offer.
+Through exploring and creating with their peers and interacting with leading tech companies, students will leave the Summer Tech Academy inspired to take part in all the tech world has to offer.
 Students will also delve deep into thought-provoking discussions about the tech industry, and thus be inspired to be active agents who can affect change within it.

 Note:
+is that better? blah that just made it clunkier than before even Let's maybe shorted this to just the first sentence and include the second sentence somewhere else vale

-Looking good! - I think a stronger word then enthusiatic Could we a have a slide before this that has a like maybe three words that convey what we are driving towards sounds good And use this a  more detailed explanation ie. joy, hypecited, exploration, creation haha hypecited yep i can add that haha I think
+Looking good! - I think a stronger word then enthusiatic Could we a have a slide before this that has a like maybe three words that convey what we are driving towards sounds good I like having the slides have as little a possible and we can fill in the rest but we should be giving folks the words or the feelings that we students be walking away with what should i title that section. or like "big takeaways" Sorry let me back up, I don't think it goes here
+This section is more details - hmmmm let's pause on this too sorrrry! the keywords you mean? yeah cool, no worries!

+Love it!

 ---